rlittletht/msal-s2s-ref/README.md

 This branch implements the WebApi calling the Microsoft Graph on behalf of the user that is accessing the WebApi.

+**WebApiTokenCache**

+This branch removes the hacky static variable for communicating the AccessToken from the Authentication flow into the WebApp.
+We now use a TokenCache (persistend in Session).
+This also guards against the session being reset and an old cookie laying around.

 In order to build and run this sample, you will need to register *two* applications with Azure/Live (at https://account.live.com/developers/applications/index).

 First, we have an Application registered for the WebApp itself.
 This was created as a "Converged Application", with a single platform added "Web":